 *Courses must include a lab.
 Human Anatomy and Human Physiology may be combined courses or two separate courses: Human Anatomy, Human Physiology or Human Anatomy & Physiology I and Human Anatomy & Physiology II.
 The courses must address human/mammalian anatomy and physiology.
 A minimum grade of a "B" is required in the science prerequisite courses.

 These courses may be completed at the university or community college level.

 There is no time limit regarding the prerequisite courses.
 However, if you have completed the Human Anatomy and Human Physiology courses more than 5 years ago, retaking the courses is recommended.
 Students are expected to have a solid understanding of Human Anatomy and Human Physiology.
-The university is, unfortunately, unable to review course descriptions or syllabi to determine acceptability.
-Applicants should review the depth of the course content with the instructor of their course.

 Do all the prerequisite courses need to be complete at the time of application?